btclaw/btclaw-miner/README.md

 ---

-## How it works
+## How It Works

 ```
 ┌─────────────────────────────────────────────────────┐
 │                  NEXUS Mint Transaction              │
 │                                                     │
 │  WITNESS LAYER (Inscription)                        │
 │  ┌───────────────────────────────────────┐          │